JO513 PHOTOJOURNALISM 2

 - PERSONAL PROFILE.
 Spend time with a person you do not know well, telling the story of his or her life.
 Subjects could include a person with an unusual lifestyle or set of relationships, or someone facing special challenges.

-GROUP ASSIGNMENTS: Occasionally the entire class will be assigned to cover one topic or event, in much the same way the staff of a publication works.
+Occasionally the entire class will be assigned to cover one topic or event, in much the same way the staff of a publication works.
 The goal will be to provide comprehensive coverage and to experience working as a team.
-In the past these projects have included the Boston Marathon, the New Hampshire presidential primary, election night, and the Head of the Charles rowing regatta.
+In the past these projects have included the Boston Marathon, the New Hampshire presidential primary, election night, the Head of the Charles rowing regatta, and others.

-FINAL PROJECT: From your picture story ideas, you must generate one for an ongoing project that will yield either a 10-photo story or a multimedia package due at the end of the term.
+From your weekly assignments generate one for an ongoing project that will yield either a 10 picture photo essay or a multimedia package, due at the end of the term.
 You will need to get going on this early.
-You can’t put it off until the last week of the term and expect any degree of success.
 You should take the opportunity to produce a piece of work you would be proud to have in your portfolio.

-CLASS SESSIONS: Class structure and subject matter will vary in response to student interests.
-Therefore, I will not give you a rigid schedule of classes for the term.
-However, the “standard” class will start with a presentation and discussion on a defined topic, followed by a critique session of your weekly picture stories.
+Class structure and subject matter will vary in response to student interests.
+Therefore, you will not have a rigid schedule of classes for the term.
+However, the “standard” class will start with a presentation and discussion on contemporary and historic figures photojournalists and documentary photographers.
+Students will pitch photo story ideas followed by a critique session of your weekly assignments.
 These critiques are among the most important opportunities in the course.
 Therefore, it is imperative that photo stories are ready for presentation at the start of every class.
 The learning experience in this course is a collaborative effort.
-You will learn not only from your own successes and mistakes but also from the experiences of others in the class.
-I require students to offer opinions and to share ideas.
+You will learn not only from your own successes and mistakes, but also from the experiences of others in the class.
+All students need to offer opinions and to share their ideas.
 Please engage.
 The sooner you learn to articulate your ideas and opinions, the more you will grow as a photographer.

-The use of any personal electronic devices during class sessions is not allowed: no tweeting, texting, internet surfing, or Facebook time is permitted.
-There will be at least one break in every class session if you need to catch up with the rest of the world.
+There will be at least one 10 minute break in every Zoom session to pour a cup of tea or catch up with the rest of the world.

 Classes may include guest lectures by working photographers in different arenas of photojournalism.
 These presentations will be tailored to the needs and interests of the class.
-We will also study and discuss the work of successful photographers, learning from their experiences and techniques.
 In the past, visiting speakers have come from the Boston Globe, the Boston Herald, the Associated Press, and independent photographers who work for a variety of news organizations, publications, and clients.
-Examples of topics covered in class have included:

-REQUIRED READING – nyt.com, 30-60 minutes a day.
+REQUIRED READING – nyt.com, daily.
 Also follow a number of other divergent news sources like PBS, NPR, as well as other online news sites.
 Be informed.

 RECOMMENDED TEXTS: These books are not required course reading, but I urge you to read them if you are serious about your work in photography.